My doctor says I am disabled, so why was I denied Social Security disability benefits?

 Appealing a Social Security Disability Denial

-If you believe that you do meet Social Security Disability requirements after being denied disability, then it’s time to appeal.
-A good Social Security lawyer can talk with your doctor to obtain an appropriate follow-up report and perhaps additional records to support your appeal, or assist you in accurately representing your past work or in making any other necessary argument for your appeal.
+If you and possibly your doctor believe that you do meet Social Security Disability requirements after being denied disability, then it’s time to appeal.
+A good Social Security lawyer can talk with your doctor to obtain an appropriate follow-up report and perhaps additional records to support your appeal and/or can assist you in accurately representing your past work or in making any other necessary argument for your appeal.

 For information about the Social Security disability appeals process and about filing a Social Security Request for Reconsideration, see our articles “What Is a Social Security Request for Reconsideration?” and “I Was Denied Social Security Disability.
 What Can I do?”
 For more information about attorney representation, visit our articles “How Can a Social Security Disability Lawyer Help Me Get Social Security Benefits?” and “How Do Social Security Disability Attorneys Get Paid for Representing You in Your Disability Claim?”